 8. Prunus mume (Japanese Apricot / Chinese Plum)

 Despite being more closely related to apricots, this fruit is often called a plum and looks like one too.
 It’s small, round, and comes in yellow, green, or purplish hues.
-Often used pickled or fermented, it’s a plum doppelgänger from East Asia.
+It is aromatic and sour, and is commonly used in East Asian cuisine and traditional medicine.

 9. Black Grapes

-Though much smaller, certain black or Concord grape varieties have the dark skin and juicy interior that’s reminiscent of plums.
-When viewed in clusters, they’re clearly grapes, but a single grape might pass for a baby plum thanks to its shine and shape.
+Though much smaller, certain black or Concord grape varieties have the dark skin and shape that can be easily confused with plums.
+When in clusters, it’s clear they’re grapes, but if you look at a single grape, its shiny skin and round shape might make you mistake it for a tiny plum.

 10. Sloe Berries

 Sloes grow on blackthorn bushes and are close relatives of plums.
 They’re small, round, and bluish-black with a bloom (a natural waxy coating), much like wild damsons.
-Though incredibly astringent raw, their appearance is strikingly similar to tiny plums.
+Even though they taste very sour when raw, they look a lot like tiny plums.

 Leave a Comment